LIWG | Land Ice Working Group

 The primary objectives of the Land Ice Working Group (LIWG) are (1) to couple a well validated, fully dynamical ice sheet model to the CESM, and (2) to determine the likely range of decade-to-century-scale sea-level rise associated with the loss of land ice.
 LIWG modeling activities include the large-scale simulation of the Greenland and Antarctic ice sheets, as well as finer-resolution modeling of glaciers and ice caps with the potential to alter sea level.

-The ice sheet model is the Community Ice Sheet Model (CISM).
-CISM 2.0, which evolved from the Glimmer ice sheet model, was publicly released on github in October 2014.
-Major new features include a higher-order dynamical core, scalable parallelism, and links to third-party solver libraries (e.g., Trilinos).
-CISM2 can be run either as a standalone model or as a component of CESM.
+The dynamic ice sheet component of CESM is the Community Ice Sheet Model (CISM).
+The current version is CISM 2.1 (Lipscomb et al., 2019), which was released in June 2018 along with CESM2.0.
+CISM can be run either as a standalone model or as a component of CESM.